 Homeschool moms wear many hats – teacher, mentor, planner, project coordinator, coach, organizer, and MORE!

 Each homeschool day brings new experiences and often new challenges.
 As homeschool moms ourselves, we understand that it can sometimes be hard to find information and answer to the many questions we face regarding homeschooling our family.
-Today we are focusing on MOM as we offer encouragement, ideas, tips, and suggestions we have learned over the years.
+Today we are focusing on MOM as we offer homeschool mom helps such as encouragement, ideas, tips, and suggestions we have learned over the years.
 Please take a few moments for you and check out our Homeschool Mom Helps!

 - The Big Book of Homeschool Ideas: 55 Moms Share Their Expertise on 103 Topics – What can you do if you have a homeschool related question?
 55 homeschool moms (myself included) have come together to share their tips, tricks, and hearts about 103 topics that impact every homeschool mom.